mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924350251/in/album-72177720330324746/" title="PXL_20251021_190401714"><img src="https://live.staticflickr.com/65535/54924350251_df56e439ea_c.jpg" width="602" height="800" alt="PXL_20251021_190401714"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Stairs descending to King Branch*

 I stopped to filter water at King Branch.
-My Saywer filter had been slow but usable for most of the trip, but for whatever reason, it was not until this moment that I decided to try filling my water bottle with dirty water and drinking directly from the filter by squeezing.
+My Sawyer filter had been slow but usable for most of the trip, but for whatever reason, it was not until this moment that I decided to try filling my water bottle with dirty water and drinking directly from the filter by squeezing.
 This worked pretty well!
 Yes, I had to occasionally unscrew the filter enough to let in more air but the flow rate was more than adequate, and I no longer needed to spend a bunch of time sitting and filter when I would rather be moving.
 No idea why it took me so long to try this!

 Ironically, just across King Branch, I ran into a pair of hiker who were also filtering.
-The person filtering raved about his Katadyne filter and how he much preferred it to Saywer, but to be honest, as I watched him, the flow rate looked basically identical to my Sawyer.
+The person filtering raved about his Katadyne filter and how he much preferred it to Sawyer, but to be honest, as I watched him, the flow rate looked basically identical to my Sawyer.
 Seems all hikers have the same set of problems and complaints!

 From King Branch came a big climb up to Gray's Arch, about 250 feet to the base of the arch and another 300 or so after that to reach the ridge.
 Gray's Arch is very impressive!